Aipura/Rewriter/README.md

 ![chatgpt](./images/gpt-4.png)

 Finally, you can click the download button to save all modification suggestions and polishing content to your local location.

+# Statement
+ChatGPT and GPT-4 bring us convenience, but we also need to be vigilant about the leakage of personal sensitive information.
+We declare that we are not responsible for any security or privacy issues that may arise during the use of our GitHub repository to create applications.